Undergraduate Academic Resources

 Transcripts

 The transcript is the official academic record which reflects all coursework attempted, grades and credits earned, and major and degree awarded.
 It will also reflect any academic honors based on semester GPA and cumulative GPA.
 Students needing official transcripts released from Georgetown will request them via the Registrar’s Office.
-Students may view and print unofficial transcripts from MyAccess.
+Students may view and print unofficial transcripts from GU Experience (prev.
+MyAccess).

 Withdrawing from a Course

 If you need to remove yourself from a course after the add/drop period, you can withdraw from it.
 ‘W’ will appear on your transcript, but no indication of the date or of your performance to that point.
-To do so, in MyAccess select the “Withdraw from a Course” link.
+To do so, in GU Experience (prev.
+MyAccess) select the “Withdraw from a Course” link.
 If the withdrawal will result in a part-time schedule (fewer than 12 credits), you will need special permission from your dean.

 Commencement